shravan97/competitive-dl/README.rst

-Competitive - dl
+Competitive - dl  :file_folder:
 ----------------

 **Note :** This tool is to be used for **educational** pursoses **only** and not for any other commercial use

 Features
 ~~~~~~~~
-- Download any problem/problem set from any contest/archives from any competitive website as PDF !
+- Download any problem/problem set from any contest/archives from any competitive website as PDF for offline practice !
 	* You can download to any desired directory of your choice !
 - Get the HTML source of the problem page as well as the problem container
 - Get the problem statement , input & output samples as text